microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 epsilon = 0.90
 ```

 Here, `alpha` is the **learning rate** that defines to which extent we should adjust the current values of Q-Table at each step.
-In previous lesson we have started with 1, and then decreased `alpha` to lower values during training.
+In the previous lesson we started with 1, and then decreased `alpha` to lower values during training.
 In this example we will keep it constant just for simplicity, and you can experiment with adjusting `alpha` values later.

 `gamma` is the **discount factor** that shows to which extent we should prioritize future reward over current reward.

 `epsilon` is the **exploration/exploitation factor** that determines whether we should prefer exploration to exploitation or vice versa.
-In our algorithm, we will in `epsilon` percent of the cases select the next action according to Q-Table values, and in the remaining number of cases we will execute random action.
-This will allow us to explore the areas of search space that we have never seen before.
+In our algorithm, we will in `epsilon` percent of the cases select the next action according to Q-Table values, and in the remaining number of cases we will execute a random action.
+This will allow us to explore areas of the search space that we have never seen before.

-> In terms of balancing - choosing random action (exploration) would act as a random punch in the wrong direction, and the pole would have to learn how to recover the balance from those "mistakes"
+✅ In terms of balancing - choosing random action (exploration) would act as a random punch in the wrong direction, and the pole would have to learn how to recover the balance from those "mistakes"

-We would also make two improvements to our algorithm from the previous lesson:
+We can also make two improvements to our algorithm from the previous lesson:

 * Calculating average cumulative reward over a number of simulations.
 We will print the progress each 5000 iterations, and we will average out our cumulative reward over that period of time.
 It means that if we get more than 195 point - we can consider the problem solved, with even higher quality than required.

 * We will calculate maximum average cumulative result `Qmax`, and we will store the Q-Table corresponding to that result.
 When you run the training you will notice that sometimes the average cumulative result starts to drop, and we want to keep the values of Q-Table that correspond to the best model observed during training.

 We will also collect all cumulative rewards at each simulation at `rewards` vector for further plotting. (code block  11)